 This can happen due to the Xdebug's internal breakpoints resolving mechanism.
 Under this mechanism, the debugger evaluates whether PHP can generate internal executable bytecode for the current line.
-If no such code is generated for a line, the corresponding breakpoint cannot be hit.
-Xdebug will scan up to 5 subsequent lines, and stop at the line where executable code is located.
-Resolving breakpoints is supported in Xdebug 2.8 and later.
+If there is no such code on the line that the breakpoint refers to, the corresponding breakpoint cannot be hit.
+Xdebug will scan up to 5 subsequent lines, stop at the line where executable code is located, and update the breakpoint definition to this line.

-In the Xdebug area, use the Resolve breakpoint if it's not available on the current line (Xdebug 2.8+) checkbox to toggle breakpoint resolving.
+Unselect the Resolve breakpoint if it's not available on the current line (Xdebug 2.8+) checkbox to disable the entire breakpoint resolving feature.
 Note that if resolving is disabled, the breakpoints set on the code lines without executable code will always be ignored.

-In the Advanced settings area, use the Notify if breakpoint was resolved to a different line (Xdebug 2.8+) checkbox to choose whether IntelliJ IDEA should display a notification message when a breakpoint is resolved.
+In the Settings area, unselect the Notify if breakpoint was resolved to a different line (Xdebug 2.8+) checkbox to turn off IntelliJ IDEA notifications every time when a breakpoint is resolved.